Connecting Revizto to Power BI Follow

 Adding a Revizto connector

-To add a Revizto connector to Power BI, follow the steps below:
+To add a Revizto connector to Power BI:

 - Open your Power BI desktop application, then open a new report.